peter-duongGHub/T2A2/README.md

 ### Game relation
 Within the game relation there are two attributes: name and description as well as a foreign key user_id.
 All two attributes cannot be further divisible and do not contain a repeating group.
-All attributes are entirely dependent on the primary key relate to the User relation through the foreign key user_id.
+All attributes are entirely dependent on the primary key and relate to the User relation through the foreign key user_id.
 It also references the foreign key of the player relation through the game's primary key.

 For the game relation normalisation occurs by:
 #### 1NF - First Normal Form